 ISC Companies and affiliate Adams-ISC are distributors of mechanical power transmission parts including shaft collars.
 For more information about the brands we offer and/or pricing, please contact us by phone 763-559-0033, by email [email protected], or by filling out our online contact form.

 Shaft collars are machine components that feature a simple design but play an important role in a wide range of industrial applications.
 They serve three primary functions; holding components in place, locating or positioning components on a shaft, and creating an attachment between the shaft and another component.
 Designers have a variety of factors to consider such as style, material, bore size, and shaft geometry before a selection can be made.
-It is important to carefully identify all the relevant requirements, parameters, and limitations of your system in order determine the right shaft collar for the application.
+It is important to identify the requirements, parameters, and limitations of your system in order determine the right style for the application.

 Set Screw (Solid)